january short story practice with Hele.

 mother was also confused.

-norris sighed. he didn’t want to disappoint mother. she was so proud of his sporting achievements, polishing the trophies every saturday night after he was tucked in bed. but practice just wasn’t working this time.
+norris sighed. he didn’t want to disappoint mother. she was so proud of his sporting achievements, polishing the trophies every saturday night after he was tucked into bed. but practice just wasn’t working this time.

 he followed her onto the lawn.